pomerium/pomerium/docs/reference/readme.md

 If you see this happen, there are several ways to mitigate the problem:

-1. Don't re-use TLS certificates for shared-IP domains.
+1. Don't re-use TLS certificates for shared IP domains.
-2. Don't re-use IP addresses for shared-TLS certificates.
+2. Don't re-use IP addresses for shared TLS certificates.
 3. Don't use HTTP/2.

 More details on this problem are available in [Github Issue #2150](https://github.com/pomerium/pomerium/issues/2150).